Last updated: 17 May 2017

 - Once you receive this, you can either pay the claimed amount before the due date (20 working days after service of the payment claim) or provide a payment schedule to the contractor.

-The builder becomes the 'main contractor' under a full contract, and manages the whole building process.
+The builder becomes the 'main contractor' under a full contract, and project manages the whole building process.
 They may take care of:

 - getting a building consent